Testosterone is a hormone mostly associated with males. However, testosterone in women is normal. They need it for their bodies to function properly.

 Like men, some women have more testosterone than others.
-And like men, some choose to supplement testosterone if they don’t have enough or do something to balance their hormones if their bodies have too much testosterone.
+And like men, some choose to supplement testosterone if they don’t have enough.
+Women balance their hormones if their bodies have too much testosterone.

 What should you know about testosterone in women’s bodies?

-Despite both male and female bodies producing testosterone, they produce different amounts of testosterone.
-Women’s bodies make about 1/10th to 1/20th of the testosterone found in male bodies.
+Male and female bodies produce different amounts of testosterone.
+Women’s bodies make about 1/10th-1/20th of the testosterone found in male bodies.

-When testosterone levels are too high in men, it’s rarely a problem when it occurs naturally.
+When testosterone levels are too high in men, it’s rarely a problem.
 In women, too high testosterone levels can wreak havoc.

 Testosterone is important in women’s bodies because it supports: